 Our research would tell you to pump the brakes on that.
-Since 1980, THREE players have finished between second and fifth in their event prior to the PGA Championship.
-They are: Lee Trevino (fourth, 1984 Buick Open), McIlroy (fifth, 2012 WGC-Bridgestone Invitational) and Jason Dufner (fourth, 2013 WGC-Bridgestone Invitational).
+Since 1980, FOUR players have finished between second and fifth in their event prior to the PGA Championship.
+They are: Lee Trevino (fourth, 1984 Buick Open), McIlroy (fifth, 2012 WGC-Bridgestone Invitational), Jason Dufner (fourth, 2013 WGC-Bridgestone Invitational) and Brooks Koepka (fifth, WGC-Bridgestone Invitational).
 That’s right – of the past 37 PGA Championship winners, nobody has come in second place the weekend before the festivities and gone on to hoist the Wanamaker.

 Coincidence?
 Most definitely.
 A random tidbit to keep in mind, nonetheless.

 -It doesn’t get much denser in positions six through 10.
 Since 1980, just TWO men have finished between sixth and 10th the weekend before the PGA Championship: Vijay Singh (eighth, 1998 Buick Open) and Phil Mickelson (10th, 2005 International).